 The history of the Greek world from Mycenaean times until the break-up of Alexander's empire.
 A variety of topics include the origins of the classical Greeks, the evolution and decline of the polis as a political and social unit, the rise of Macedonia, and the conquests of Alexander the Great.
 The course stresses the use of primary source materials.
+Prerequisite: Any WC&IL II course.

-The Age of Alexander the Great
+HIST 3102 (3) The Age of Alexander the Great

-This course examines the career of Alexander the Great, 336-323 B.C.E., with due consideration to the historical conditions that created the opportunities for Alexander's conquest, as well as the aftermath of his campaigns.
+This course examines the career of Alexander the Great.
+336-323 B.C.E., with due consideration to the historical conditions that created the opportunities for Alexander's conquest, as well as the aftermath of his campaigns.
 The reading and analysis of primary historical sources and modern interpretations will be emphasized.
+Prerequisite: Any WC&IL II course.

-HIST 3111 Roman Republic and Empire
+Roman Republic and Empire

-The history of Rome from its foundations until the overthrow of the last emperor in the West by the Germans.
+The history of Rome from its foundations until the overthrow

+of the last emperor in the West by the Germans.
 A variety of topics include myths and legends of early Rome, the Roman constitution, growth and defense of the empire, life at the imperial court, Roman society, and religion.
 The course stresses the use of primary source materials.
+Prerequisite: Any WC&IL II course.